testcontainers/testcontainers-node/docs/features/networking.md

 assert(output === "hello world");
 ```

-### SSHd

-Testcontainers will start SSHd when using the expose host port functionality.

-Once started, any container that is created will have a host mapping of `host.testcontainers.internal` that points to
-the SSHd container, as well as being connected to its network.

-When we then expose a host port, we remote port forward our local port to the SSHd container, which the other
-containers will then be able to access at `host.testcontainers.internal:<exposed-port>`.
+To achieve this, Testcontainers will start a SSHd container.
+Containers join the same network as the SSHd container and have a host mapping of `host.testcontainers.internal` pointing to it.
+When we expose a host port, we remote port forward our local port to the SSHd container, which other containers can access at `host.testcontainers.internal:<exposed-port>`.